theochem/horton/doc/user_postproc_espfit.rst

 The general idea behind the electrostatic potential (ESP) fitting tools in HORTON is to allow fitting and assessment of charges in isolated and 3D-periodic systems with compatible methodologies.
-Furthermore, the procedure is broken into different steps, such that one can carry out more specialized ESP fits.
+Furthermore, the procedure is broken into different steps, such that you can carry out more specialized ESP fits.

 Two related computations, fitting of charges and testing the quality of charges for the reproduction of the ESP, can be carried out once an ESP cost function